jottemka/alan_author_effect/README.md

 # Alan Author Strikes Again: More on Confirming Conjunctions of Disconfirmed Hypotheses

 The Alan Author Effect is a surprising phenomenon in Bayesian Confirmation Theory.
-It occurs when a piece of evidence confirms the conjunction of two hypotheses but at the same time disconfirms each hypothesis individually, more formally:
+It occurs when a piece of evidence E confirms the conjunction of two hypotheses H1 ∧ H2 but at the same time disconfirms each hypothesis H1 and H2 individually, more formally:

 1. $P(H_1\land H_2|E)>P(H_1\land H_2)$
 1. $P(H_1|E)<P(H_1)$ and $P(H_2|E)<P(H_2)$

-Surprisingly, there is a new and prima facie stronger version of this effect where additionally, the evidence confirms the conjunction of the negated hypotheses:
+Interestingly, there is a new and prima facie stronger version of this effect where additionally, E confirms that *neither* H1 *nor* H2 are true:

 3. $P(\neg H_1\land \neg H_2|E)>P(\neg H_1\land \neg H_2)$

-And perhaps even more surprisingly, this seemingly stronger effect and the original effect are actually *coextensional*.
+And even more interestingly, this seemingly stronger effect and the original effect are actually *coextensional*.
+This means that the Strong Alan Author Effect occurs if and only if the Original Alan Author Effect occurs.

-This repo examines how likely the two effects are to occur with the help of Monte Carlo simulation methods.
+This repo examines how likely the two versions of the Alan Author Effect are to occur with the help of Monte Carlo simulation methods.

 The results are published in Analysis:
  - https://academic.oup.com/analysis/advance-article-abstract/doi/10.1093/analys/anad103/7731114